cms-dev/cms/docs/Installation.rst

 Arch Linux
 ----------

 On Arch Linux, unofficial AUR packages can be found: `cms <http://aur.archlinux.org/packages/cms>`_ or `cms-git <http://aur.archlinux.org/packages/cms-git>`_.
-However, if you don't want to use them, the following command will install almost all dependencies (some of them can be found in the AUR):
+However, if you do not want to use them, the following command will install almost all dependencies (some of them can be found in the AUR):

 .. sourcecode:: bash